Who are we?

 - If you need emergency help outside of these times (including weekends and public holidays), please attend your local Accident and Emergency Department (A&E) who can provide you with support or best direct you, or call 999.
 For example, by referring you to our CAMHS Mental Health Emergency Assessment Service for young people who live in Westminster, Brent Harrow, Hillingdon and Kensington and Chelsea.

 - Kooth is a free, safe and anonymous mental wellbeing service.
-They are running a 5 steps to wellbeing campaign for mental health awareness week (18th-23rd May).
-They have also published this data release to highlight he impact of COVID-19 on young people’s mental health
+Read their latest data release (August 2020) to highlight the impact of COVID-19 on young people’s mental health

 - Grenfell Health and Wellbeing Service have some fantastic resources on how to cope during COVID-19 if you’ve experienced trauma, including videos on practicing mindfulness, as well as tips on looking after yourself to mark the 3rd anniversary of the disaster.